-With Scale Mode, you can set the keybed so that keys outside the notes of a selected musical scale are disabled.
-This allows you to play within a chosen scale without the risk of playing any "wrong" notes.
-You can choose from 16 different options when assigning a scale to the keyboard.

-To activate or deactivate Scale Mode, double tap the Chord/Scale Button.
-While Scale Mode is activated, the Chord/Scale Button will be flashing.

-To determine what musical scale the keybed is set to, enter the Chord/Scale Edit menu on the Display by holding Shift and pressing the Chord/Scale Button.
+- With Scale Mode, you can set the keybed so that keys outside the notes of a selected musical scale are disabled. - This allows you to play within a chosen scale without the risk of playing any "wrong" notes.
+You can choose from 16 different options when assigning a scale to the keyboard. - To activate or deactivate Scale Mode, press the Scale Button.
+While Scale Mode is activated, the Scale Button will be lit. - To determine what musical scale the keybed is set to, enter the Scale Edit menu on the Display by holding Shift and pressing the Scale Button.
 Then use the Select/Scroll Encoder to adjust settings (as described in Display Overview).
 When you're done editing settings, press the Back Button to exit the Scale Edit menu.